kirill-markin/repo-to-text/README.md

 ## Contact

-For any inquiries or feedback, please contact [yourname](mailto:youremail@example.com).
+This project is maintained by [Kirill Markin](https://github.com/kirill-markin).
+For any inquiries or feedback, please contact [markinkirill@gmail.com](mailto:markinkirill@gmail.com).